Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Space and depth

 \item For this mechanism to work with reasonable accuracy, it would be necessary for one to have a rather accurate sense of the direction of gaze for each eye and the angle between that direction of gaze and the line between the two eyes.
 It seems unlikely that we can sense the positions of our eyes with the necessary accuracy.

-\item There is evidence that, with the Ames' distorted room illusion,\footnote{For readers who are not familiar with this illusion, a person looks into one end of a room that appears to have a conventional rectangular form but is actually constructed so that one of the two corners opposite the viewer is stretched away and is relatively high, while the other corner is nearer to the viewer and is relatively low.
-Anyone standing in the near corner appears to be large, and they appear to shrink if they walk to the far corner.}, the illusion persists when people view the room with two eyes \citep{glennerster_etal_2003}, although, in that case, the effect may be reduced \citep{gehringer_engel_1986}.
-This suggests that any information about distance that may be gained via triangulation\footnote{Or any other clue such as the focussing of our eyes.} is not sufficiently clear or precise to overcome viewers' preconceptions that the room has the conventional rectangular form.
+\item There is evidence that, with the previously-mentioned Ames' distorted room illusion, the illusion persists when people view the room with two eyes \cite{glennerster_etal_2003}, although, in that case, the effect may be reduced \cite{gehringer_engel_1986}.
+This suggests that any information about distance that may be gained via triangulation, or any other clue such as the focussing of our eyes, is not sufficiently clear or precise to overcome viewers' preconceptions that the room has the conventional rectangular form.

 \item Triangulation cannot work with a stereoscope or a 3D film because what we are looking at is all at one distance, with nothing to differentiate one part of the picture from another.
-The spear which makes us jump as we see it coming towards us out of a 3D film is no closer to us than anything else in the film.
+The spear which makes us jump as we see it coming out of the cinema screen towards us is no closer to us than anything else in the film.

 \end{itemize}